infracost/docs/docs/infracost_cloud/authentication.md

 ## Sign up or log in

-You can sign up or log in via the the web or CLI.
+You can sign up or log in via the the web (and soon the CLI).
 Email addresses are unique in Infracost Cloud.
 Thus when you log in with GitHub, Google or an email/password, if the email associated with the login is the same as a previous login, you will log in to the same account.

 ### Web
 1. Go to [Infracost Cloud](https://dashboard.infracost.io) to sign up or log in.